alicagank/VowSpace/README.md

 - **Scatterplot Settings**: You can edit the visuals on the scatterplot using the "Visualization Settings" menu.

+- **Audio Analysis Tools**: Show pitch, intensity and/or formants of an audio file and add them to the main window.

 ## Usage

 Under the "Release" section, you can download the application in .app format for Macintosh devices.